 "The used mobile phone market can be compared with the secondhand car market: once the market becomes saturated, the used market begins.
 This situation has occurred in the western countries.
 But the return in Switzerland is still low."

-RS Switzerland
+RS Switzerland used mobile supplier

-How does the used mobile phone market work in Switzerland?
+How does the used mobile phone market work in Germany?